atsign-foundation/docs.atsign.com/content/docs/_index.md

 ---
 # Page Content
 title: '@platform Documentation'
-lead: ''
+lead: 'Learn all about how the @platform works.'

 # Title in navigation
-linkTitle: (IN NAV LINKS)
+linkTitle: Documentation

 # SEO description
 description: |
-  Documentation
+  Documentation for the @platform.

-# Created date
-date: 2022-05-09

-# Last modified
-lastmod: 2022-05-09

-draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
+toc: false
+draft: false
 weight: 1

-toc: false

 layout: root

-images: []
 ---

 #### I want to...